sirusb/template/README.md

 6. If you write custom functions, place them in the `R` folder.
 Document all your functions with `Roxygen` (see <http://r-pkgs.had.co.nz/man.html>).
 Write tests for your functions (see <http://r-pkgs.had.co.nz/tests.html>) and place them in the `tests` folder.

 7. Write a `makefile` or master script to organise and execute all parts of the analysis.
 Render Rmarkdown reports using `rmarkdown::render`, and use Rstudio `Build` menu to create/update documentation, run tests, build package, etc.

+8. Save all the figures to the `figures` folder.
+You can create sub-directories inside to keep it organized.

+9. Save the ppt reports to the `reports` folder.

 8. Share.